Bio-SWC-BNE/2019-05-27-GriffithUni-Python/index.md

 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "Introduction to Python - Software Carpentry<br>N53 0.57 Nathan Campus, Griffith University"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "N53 0.57 Nathan Campus, Griffith University"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "N53 0.63 Nathan Campus, Griffith University"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "au"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "-27.552941, 153.052425"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "15th-17th April"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "27th-30th May"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9am to 5pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-04-15      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2019-05-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-04-17        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2019-05-30        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Masami Yamaguchi", "Ido Bar","Heidi Perrett", "Amanda Miotto"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: [] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Masami Yamaguchi", "Ido Bar"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: []     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["hackyhour@griffith.edu.au"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)